alk224/akutils-v1.2/README.md

 [Also see the home page for short install instructions.](http://alk224.github.io/akutils-v1.2/)

+If you like akutils, please Star this repository (Star button at top of page)

 **Getting akutils on your local system (workstation or VirtualBox):**

 **1)** Set up your system appropriately.
 I have done this on a large workstation as well as within a VirtualBox on my netbook.
 Install Ubuntu 14.04LTS.
 I have had trouble with 14.04.3 base installs so prefer 14.04.1 install ([download .iso here](http://old-releases.ubuntu.com/releases/14.04.2/ubuntu-14.04.1-desktop-amd64.iso)) and then update.